-Bordeaux, Burgundy, Champagne.
-These are the magical words that elicit dreams of corks popping and the aromatic scents of black cherry, vanilla and spice.
-Naturally, these are the regions that come to mind when planning a wine tasting trip to France.
 You might be surprised to know that you can combine a French wine tasting with a trip to the City of Light.
 And I don’t mean by just buying a bottle at a wine store and picnicking in the shadow of the Eiffel Tower (though that is a fabulous option).
-I’ve rounded up some of the city’s top wine experiences in this wine lover’s guide to Paris.
+I’ve rounded up some of Paris’ top wine experiences in this wine lover’s guide to Paris.
 After all, as the French say: “La vie est trop courte pour boire du mauvais vin.”

-Clos Montmartre
+Go Wine Tasting at Clos Montmartre

 When a follower tweeted me about a secret vineyard in the heart of Paris, I just knew that I had to find it.
 It’s Clos Montmartre and it’s actually not hard to find at all.
 The vineyard just isn’t on the well-trodden path to Paris’ most famous attractions like the Eiffel Tower and The Louvre.
 It’s tucked away on a hillside in the shadow of Sacré-Coeur and just a few minutes walk from the infamous Moulin Rouge.